 In this quick how-to, I’ll explain a few different ways you can get your favorite shows on the Science Channel.
 If you’re cutting the cord from cable TV, you want to keep reading so you can weigh all your options.

 Science Channel is all about educating kids and adults alike about cutting edge technology.
 The shows help us understand how chemistry, physics and engineering are applied in the real world.

 Sling TV: Watch Science Channel Live Stream

-Your second cheapest option for getting the Science Channel without cable is through Sling TV.
+Your second cheapest option for watching the Science Channel live without cable is through Sling TV.

 Sling TV has two main channel bundles called Sling Orange and Sling Blue.
-To get the Science Channel, you’ll need to subscribe to an add-on channel bundle called “News Extra”.
+You can subscribe to either the Orange or Blue bundle for $35 per month.

 Philo: Live stream Science Channel without cable

-Aside from getting the Science Channel, you’ll get to live stream Animal Planet, A&E, Comedy Central, HGTV, History, IFC, Discovery, Lifetime, MTV and Nickelodeon.
-Philo doesn’t offer locals or sports.
-So it’s really geared for cord cutters who want a selection of networks that used to only be available to cable or satellite TV subscribers.
+Philo doesn’t offer local channels or sports.
+It’s really geared for cord cutters who want entertainment networks that used to be exclusive to cable or satellite TV.

-You’ll need a Roku, Apple TV, Amazon Fire TV or an iPhone to live stream Science Channel within the Philo app.
+You’ll need a Roku, Apple TV, Amazon Fire TV or smartphone to live stream Science Channel within the Philo app.